 Call or report to a Workforce Solutions Office when instructed

-Participate in required reemployment activities if determined likely to exhaust benefits
+Participate in required reemployment activities if referred to the Reemployment Services and Eligibility Assessment (RESEA) program after being determined likely to exhaust benefits

 Request payment for weeks of unemployment

 If the claimant does not register for WorkInTexas.com within the prescribed time, a WorkInTexas.com registration for the claimant is automatically created using basic information from the individual’s claim.
 These automatically created registrations are sufficient for job matching but are of lower quality than ones completed by the claimant.